 If burial has been selected, usually any ceremonies we design revolve around the casket being present.
 You can choose to follow tradition, with a viewing, and then a funeral service in a church or memorial chapel.
 Or you could decide to have a more relaxed service, even in your family home.

-Let’s just say this: there is no ‘hard and fast’ formula for honoring your loved one when burial has been selected.
+There is no right or wrong for honoring your loved one when burial has been selected.
 We’re here to listen to your concerns, share our experience, and help you to arrive at the perfect way to gather together before your loved one's interment in the cemetery of your choice.

-Cremation only refers to the manner in which you or your loved one has chosen to deal with the physical remains.
-We want you to know that this decision doesn’t limit the ways you can honor your loved one's life.
-We heartily suggest that you have a funeral or memorial service, because your need for such a healing experience is not lessened by the decision to be cremated.
-Again, the options are limited only by your imagination.
+Cremation is an alternative to a casket burial and chosen by many people because of religious beliefs, the desire to preserve the environment or personal request by the person who died.
+The decision does not limit the way you can honor your loved one’s life.
+In fact, we heartily suggest that you have a funeral or memorial service to help the healing process.
+The options are limited only by your imagination.
 We hope that you will contact us to discuss the wide variety of celebratory options open to you.